-One of the big wins for cloud hosting is the delivery model — pricing — modelled like the consumption of utility like electricity.
+One of the big wins for cloud hosting is the delivery model — pricing — modeled for the consumption of utility usage.
 Clients only pay for utilizing the servers’ resources, on an on-demand basis.

 The servers hosting the web app (or data or services), is distributed across multiple servers — leading to a reduction downtime, should any of the servers go down.

-- Flexible pricing — Clients pay for the resources they consume
+- Flexible pricing — pay as you go for resource consumption

-- High technical expertise — Setting up web apps on a cloud host requires some technical expertise.
+- High technical expertise — setting up web apps on a cloud host requires some technical knowledge

 - Security — a network of servers over the internet is still prone to security breaches and/or attacks.

-- Downtime — should there be any challenge with internet, which cloud host relies on, there is a possibility of downtime.
+- Downtime — should there be any challenges, which the cloud host relies on and there is a possibility of downtime.

-- Pricing is not fixed.
-It varies and is highly dependent on usage — client can pay higher if they consume lot of the server’s resources or pay lower, if they consume less resources.
+- Pricing is not fixed and is highly dependent on usage — the client may pay higher if the consumption exceeds allotted resources

-- Restriction in the control of the server as the cloud infrastructure is owned by the cloud hosting provider.
+- Restriction of full control of the server as the cloud infrastructure is owned by the cloud hosting provider

-Deploying web apps in the cloud is amazing, as pointed above!
-But one of the biggest challenges of cloud hosting, is the time and efforts which developers spend in configuring, setting up, managing, and monitoring their web applications in the cloud.
+Deploying web apps in the cloud is amazing, as pointed out above!
+But one of the biggest challenges of cloud hosting is the time and efforts which developers spend configuring, setting up, managing, and monitoring their web applications in the cloud.

 If you have find yourself struggling with setting up your web apps on a cloud host, worry no more.
 RunCloud, helps you increase your productivity as a developer, by helping you manage your web apps on a cloud hosting platform of your choice.

 The infographic below will give you a clear picture of how RunCloud fasten up your productivity as a developer.